-Little was caught but the scenery was great.
-Craig did manage to catch a small Snook though.
+Little was caught – Craig caught a small Snook – however the scenery was great.
 A successful fishing trip!

 We finished our overnight fishing and continued on to Esperance.
 From here I separated from the crew and continued to Albany to pick up our Labrador puppy.
 The rest of the crew stayed cruising the beach of Esperance for the day.
 They began their return back to Perth the next day.

-This concluded the Cockburn 4WD Club’s trip to Bilbunya Dunes for 2019.
+And so ended the Cockburn 4WD Club’s 2019 trip to the Bilbunya Dunes.